Updated February 15, 2020.

 Invisible Cities Glasgow walking tour

-If you’re looking for unique things to do in Glasgow, why not do a tour with a difference?
+If you’re looking for unusual things to do in Glasgow, why not try a tour with a difference?
 Invisible Cities Glasgow are a social enterprise and walking tour company dedicated to employing those who’ve previously experienced homelessness.

 Throughout the Crimes and Punishment in the Merchant City tour, you’re given the chance to explore the streets of Glasgow and learn more about the atrocities that went on.
 In addition to learning more about the history of the city itself, you also gain an insight into the past of your tour guide and his struggle with homelessness.
 I’ve never experienced a tour quite like it and recommend it to anyone who’ll listen.